SHADOW9505/archlinux-forfriend/README.md

 # PRE-INSTALLATION

 To check your internet connection, ping the archlinux website.
+` ping ping.archlinux.org`